🌺

 Where It Gets Harder

-Hawaii's Level 1 ranking reflects its urban plant-based infrastructure and strong labelling environment — not a uniformly easy experience across all dining contexts and all islands.
+Hawaii's Level 1 ranking reflects its urban plant-based infrastructure and strong labelling environment, not a uniformly easy experience across all dining contexts and all islands.

 🗺️

-Rural & Remote
+Rural and Remote

 Neighbour Island Rural Areas